Vman45/dropbox-share-it/README.md

 This script was intended to be used as a file browser script.
 It was tested under Caja, Nautilus, and Thunar.

+In Caja, just copy it to:

+~/.config/caja/scripts

+In Nautilus, copy it to:

+~/.gnome2/nautilus-scripts

 It used the following variables that must be set: DROPBOX_FOLDER and DROPBOX_UID.

 For example: